Skip to content

 Drop Domain from Sitemap

 The crawler will parse the sitemap and save it into the database before crawling.
 When parsing the sitemap, dropping the domain can save DB storage.
+This setting is enabled by default.

 Warning